 - Painful deep fissures, on the other hand cut through the sphincter muscle thus making it prone to spasm, which exacerbates the fissure and aborts the healing process.
-Medications such as nitroglycerine and nifedipine ointments can relax the sphincter muscle - Surgical intervention anal fissures unresponsive to the above conservative measures.
+Medications such as nitroglycerine and nifedipine - Surgical intervention anal fissures unresponsive to the above conservative measures.
 Procedures include: Internal lateral sphincterotomy